hillaryhusband/pkme/README.md

 This package is designed for classic compartmental or physiologically-based pharmacokinetic models.
 These types of models are most frequently described by systems of ordinary differential equations ODEs.
 This package takes a matrix-based approach by finding the eigenvalue/eigenvector solution to a linear system of ODEs.
-Matrix manipulation is more computationally fast, making it ideal for model fitting/parameter estimation.
+Matrix manipulation is computationally faster, making it ideal for model fitting/parameter estimation.

 Structure:
 It is designed to take an initial condition matrix (single column vector of initial concentrations)